apache/nuttx/configs/samv71-xult/README.txt

      operated in the memory mapped Serial Memory Mode (SMM).
 See the "S25FL116K QuadSPI FLASH" section below for futher information.

+     There are still issues with writing correctly to the S25FL1 FLASH part.
+     It is not clear as of this writing whether this is an issue with the QSPI driver or with the higher level S25FL1 driver (2015-11-07).

 Serial Console
 ==============